Familiar with dwell time?

 - Proof – The second and third lines should give the reader proof that this information will be beneficial to them.

 Yes.
-In fact, embedding a video can help increase your website’s dwell time by up to 260%.
+In fact, embedding a video can help increase your website’s time by up to 260%.

 You can use video in the place of text content, or you can embed a video along with text content.
-Either way, if your visitors watch the entire video, that will boost your dwell time significantly.
+Either way, if your visitors watch the entire video, that will boost the metric significantly.

 While it may not be an official ranking signal for Google, it’s something they take into consideration, and you should too.